rvbug/NLP/transformers/README.md

 ## Attention

 Instead of encoding the input sequence into a single fixed context vector, can we build a context vector for each output time step?
-This is known as Attention
-It is also known as the retrival process by using the weighted average of values
+Yes, this is known as Attention (A retrival process which uses weighted average of values).

+Attention can be calculated by performing the dot-product (MatMul) of the dynamically attended weights with the input sequence (V).

+Where attended Weights = `np.dot(Q, K)`

 <img width="194" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/864cadcc-bdb4-4aef-a9d7-13e52489acf0">
 <img width="404" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/c0fe6f5b-e6e4-482f-ad28-66d307b46cd1">
 <br>

 `Softmax` helps in non linearity and also to scale weights between 0 & 1.

+`Note`: For efficency in calculation Stack all all Queries together & Keys together (np.vstack?)
+You can make the query, key and value vectors smaller using projection vectors via linear transformations.
+These Projections are learnable parameters ($W_q, W_k, W_v$)

 ## Masking